0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/configure-ide.md

    </div>
    <br>

 3. Set your GOROOT location.
-As you read in the beginning of this tutorial, GOROOT defines the location of your Go SDK installation.
+As indicated in the beginning of this tutorial, GOROOT defines the location of your Go SDK installation.

     If Go SDK is not pre-installed (shows `NO SDK`) on your machine, you need to install it first.
 For this, select the **Add SDK** symbol `+` and select **Download** to download the required version of the Go SDK (If you already have the setup stored locally, select **Local** and upload it).
 If you choose to download, select the correct version of the SDK in the ***Download Go SDK*** box; by default, the system shows the latest version on the top of the list.
 Enter location for the SDK.
 The default GOROOT path is:
     > Users/Username/go